davidwong19/opdracht-1/README.md

  and it will store the data in a xlsx file it will take the highest btc of that time and store it the scraping will only stop if you press stop.

+ you can also put in a downtime in time.sleep()